nejimonraveendran/AzureIoT/README.md

 Azure IoT Hub supports several communication protocols as well (HTTPS, AMQP, WebSockets, MQTT, etc.).
 In any IoT-based solution, probably the most widely used communication protocol is [MQTT](https://en.wikipedia.org/wiki/MQTT).
 MQTT is a publish-subscribe pattern, where devices can publish messages as "topics" to an MQTT server (aka broker) and other devices can subscribe to those topics and receive messages in real-time.
 There are many cloud-based MQTT servers availale on the Internet  such as [CloudMQTT](https://www.cloudmqtt.com/), [HiveMQTT](https://www.hivemq.com/), etc. HiveMQ lets you create a free account, which you can use for personal projects.

-A few key things I learned that make Azure IoT Hub and other popular cloud-based MQTT servers from each other are:
+A few key things I learned that make Azure IoT Hub and other popular cloud-based MQTT servers distinguish from each other are:
 1. Unlike CloudMQTT, HiveMQTT, etc., Azure IoT Hub is not a generic MQTT broker.
 Rather, Azure IoT Hub is a much more powerful system that connects with a variety of other Azure back-end services providing a [plethora of features and integrations](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/iot).
 2. Though MQTT is one of the most popular communication protocols in the IoT world, Azure [does not fully support MQTT protocol](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support).
 Some of the facts I personally observed were:
    - Unlike other MQTT providers, you cannot use a Device/Client ID without registering it on the server.